mozilla-services/socorro/docs/unittesting.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The coverage plugin allows us to know what percentage of source code has been tested.
-It is also usefull to describe which specific lines of source code weren't tested yet.
+It is also useful to describe which specific lines of source code were not tested yet.
 It is a `Ned Batchelder’s coverage module <http://nose.readthedocs.org/en/latest/plugins/cover.html>`_ which reports covers all Python source module imported after the test start.